mischief/9pfs/readme.md

 9pfs mounts a 9P service using the FUSE file system driver.
 It is a replacement for 9pfuse from [plan9port](https://swtch.com/plan9port/).
-This implementation uses the C library interface to the FUSE device so that it works equally well on Linux or *BSD.
-9pfuse reads the FUSE device directly and currently only works on Linux.
+Unlike 9pfuse, it works equally well on Linux, OpenBSD, FreeBSD, and any other OS with a FUSE implementation.

 It is also faster than 9pfuse.
 Below is the time it took to run du -a on my home directory on a plan 9 installation mounted by 9pfs.